-- Autism is a developmental disorder that is present at birth, and symptoms develop during the early childhood years.
+- Autism is a developmental disorder that is present at birth

-- Exposure to multiple vaccines on the same day had no link to the development of autism disorders.
+- Receiving multiple vaccines on the same day had no link to autism

-- No link found between vaccination history and the development of regressive autism.
+- No link exists between vaccination history and regressive autism.

-- CDC, WHO, and the Institute of Medicine have all debunked any link between childhood vaccinations and the development of autism.
+- CDC, WHO and other organizations have not found any link between vaccinations and autism.

-Autism is a developmental disorder that is present at birth, and symptoms develop during the early childhood years.
-Over the years, many parents have voiced concerns that autism results from early childhood vaccinations, especially when several vaccinations are administered at once.
+Autism is a developmental disorder that is present at birth.
+Symptoms often develop during early childhood and have a lifelong effect.
+Recently, some parents have asserted that autism results from early childhood vaccinations.

 Debunking of the Vaccine – Autism Link